Implications of Distance over Redistricting Maps: Central and Outlier Maps: Related Work

 On the automated redistricting side, many map drawing algorithms have favored optimization approaches and in particular, optimizing some notion of compactness while avoiding explicit use of partisan information.
-Approaches emphasizing compactness include balanced power diagrams~\cite{cohen2018balanced}, a $k$-median-based objective~\cite{Atlas538}, and minimizing the number of cut edges in a planar graph~\cite{hettle2021balanced}.
+Approaches emphasizing compactness include balanced power diagrams~\cite{cohen2018balanced}, a $k$-median-based objective~\cite{Atlas538}, and minimizing the number of cut edges ~\cite{hettle2021balanced}.
 Some works include partisan information for the sake of creating competitive districts (districts with narrow margins between the two main parties).
-The PEAR tool~\cite{Liu2016} balances nonpartisan criteria like compactness (defined by Polsby-Popper score~\cite{polsby1991third}) with other criteria such as competitiveness and uses an evolutionary algorithm with some similarity to the random walks taken by MCMC sampling approaches.
-Other works go even further in the explicitly partisan direction.
-For example, \cite{Pegden2017cake} devises a game theoretic approach which aims to provide a map that is fair to the two dominant parties.
+The PEAR tool~\cite{Liu2016} balances nonpartisan criteria like compactness (defined by the Polsby-Popper score~\cite{polsby1991third}) with other criteria such as competitiveness and uses an evolutionary algorithm with some similarity to the random walks taken by MCMC sampling approaches.
+Other works go further in the explicitly partisan direction such as the game theoretic approach of \citet{Pegden2017cake} which seeks a map that is fair to two parties.
 Finally, there are methods which prefer simplicity such as the Splitline~\cite{RangeVotingSplitline} algorithm which iteratively splits a state until the desired number of districts is reached.

-In all of these approaches the aim is to automate redistricting, but it is difficult to determine whether the choices made are the ``right'' or ``fairest'' decisions.
-The question of whether optimizing properties such as compactness while ignoring partisan factors could result in partisan bias has been a concern for some time. \cite{Cho2019technology} notes a comment by Justice Scalia suggesting that such a process could be biased against Democratic voters clustered in cities in Vieth v.
+In all of these approaches, the aim is to automate redistricting, but it is difficult to determine whether the choices made are the ``right'' or ``fairest'' decisions.
+The question of whether optimizing properties such as compactness while ignoring partisan factors could result in partisan bias is a concern. \citet{Cho2019technology} notes a comment by Justice Scalia suggesting that such a process could be biased against Democratic voters clustered in cities in Vieth v.
 Jubelirer~\cite{CaseVieth2004}.
 For those that do take partisan bias into account, there are questions of whether purposely drawing competitive districts or giving a fair allocation to two parties are really beneficial to voters.